+We are also pursuing treatment for a second haploinsufficient disease, autosomal dominant optic atrophy ("ADOA"), the most common inherited optic nerve disorder.
 STK-002 is our lead clinical candidate for the treatment of ADOA.
 STK-002 is designed to upregulate OPA1 protein expression by leveraging the non-mutant (wild-type) copy of the OPA1 gene to restore OPA1 protein expression with the aim to stop or slow vision loss in patients with ADOA.
-To date, we have generated preclinical data demonstrating proof-of-mechanism and proof-of-concept for STK-002.
+We have received authorization in the United Kingdom to proceed with a Phase 1 open-label study (OSPREY) of children and adults ages 6 to 55 who have an established diagnosis of ADOA and have evidence of a genetic mutation in the OPA1gene.
+We expect the OSPREY study to start in 2024.